petry078/spellblog/docs/posts/2022-08-05-github-once-and-for-all.md

 # GitHub once and for all

 Git and GitHub, at first, can be a little frustrating.
 Complex commands, Git running locally and the GitHub platform.
 I feel you...
 So, here is the easiest way (I know) to work with Git and GitHub repositories.

-You will need, access to [GitHub](https://github.com/), [Visual Studio Code](https://code.visualstudio.com/) and any UNIX Terminal (or Bash, for the Windows users).

 ## Clone, update, commit and push code to GitHub from the Terminal